Runsheng/bioinformatics_scripts/README.md

 #Collection of Raw bioinformatics scripts
 ### bioinformatics scripts written in python or R, remained for refactoring.
-* miranda_extract.py: extract the miRanda miRNA target prediction results
 * factor_no.r: to parse the factor col and turn them into numbers
 * parse.py: parse<n coverage region in bed file
-*
+* line10x.py: duplicate each line of the file to 10 times